kevinsullivan/cs-dm/notes/_build/html/_sources/05-putting-it-together.rst.txt

-In purely mathematical terms, a specification of this kind defines a *binary relation* between argument and return values, and imposes on the program a requirement that whenever it is given the first value in such a pair, it must compute a second value so that the :math:`(first value, second value)` pair is in the specified relation.
+In purely mathematical terms, a specification of this kind defines a *binary relation* between argument and return values, and imposes on the program a requirement that whenever it is given the first value in such a pair, it must compute a second value so that the pair, :math:`(first value, second value)`, is in the specified relation.

 A binary relation in ordinary mathematics is just a set of pairs of values.
 A function is a special binary relation with at most one pair